OpenNews/srccon-power/logistics.md

 ## Transcription

-Once again, we'll have live transcription for SRCCON:WORK from our friends at White Coat Captioning.
+Once again, we'll have live transcription for SRCCON:POWER from our friends at White Coat Captioning.
 As we get closer to the event, we'll have more details about what role transcription will play in this event.

 ## Coming soon